There are several ways to add a friend:

 - It isn't technically possible to link two objects together if they have different owners, even if the owners have given each other edit permissions.

-- Your collaborative partners cannot edit your objects if they have Select Only My Objects enabled in their Tools menu.
+- Your collaborative partners cannot edit your objects if they have Select Only My Objects enabled under Build > Options in the top menu bar.